WELCOMING ALL PEOPLE

 Episcopalians are divided on whether marriage is a sacrament or simply a solemn vow.
 In other sacraments God is always the actor.
 In marriage, God is the witness to the covenant the couple makes between themselves in the presence of the community.
 The Episcopal Church honors Christian marriage.
 However, it also recognizes the possibility of relationship failure.
 Therefore, remarriage after divorce is permitted, but only after the priest preparing the couple has duly enquired into the circumstances of the failure of a previous marriage and then only with the express permission of the bishop.

-The Episcopal Church has recently authorized a service of blessing for a life-long covenant, welcoming the marriage of same-gendered couples.
-In circumstances where state law permits same-gendered marriage, following the issuing of a license, a service of marriage can be conducted in Church.
-In states where same gendered marriage is not recognized but where such a marriage has taken place in a state where it is recognized, the couple may request a service of blessing of a life-long covenant.
+The Episcopal Church has authorized a service of blessing for a life-long covenant, welcoming the marriage of LGBTQ+ couples.
+Following the issuing of a license, a service of marriage can be conducted in Church.

 Reconciliation of a Penitent